 The People of Pullman

 Many, many people -- workers, residents, and travelers alike -- were touched by the Pullman phenomenon.
 This entire site is made possible by their contributions.
-Please help us in celebrating the people of Pullman through these anecdotal articles.
+Please help us in celebrating the people of Pullman through these research articles.

 The Pullman House History Project

 The Pullman House History Project (PHHP) documents demographic information (former residents and photos) about each dwelling in the town of Pullman (between 103rd-115th streets in Chicago) that housed residents or had small businesses.
-It is using as primary source material city directories, phone books, and U.S. censuses (1900-1930).
+It is using as primary source material city directories, phone books, and U.S. censuses (1900-1940).
 To view the information collected in the PHHP, use the links below:

 Enumeration districts of the Pullman area, courtesy of A Look at Cook.

-Mr. Eisenhart worked for the Pullman Company for 40 years.
+Woodrow Wilson Eisenhart worked for the Pullman Company for 40 years.
 He was interviewed by Frank Beberdick from December 17, 2001 to March 8, 2002.

 Click here to read a transcript of their conversation.